 However, you have to take this research with a grain of salt because:

 - Many of the benefits above are inferred from traditional saunas

 - There haven’t been a lot of large studies to prove the benefits

 Bottom line: you have to decide what a false claim is and what’s not.

 Dangers of Infrared Sauna

-Conversely, infrared saunas come with no warnings of long-term effects on your health.
-Infrared sauna detox side effects include getting:
+Conversely, they come with no warnings of long-term effects on your health.
+IS detox side effects include getting:

 - Overheating, if you don’t control the room temperature precisely

 - Dehydration, if you don’t drink enough water

 - Heat Exhaustion and Heat Stroke